elpalmer/onnxruntime/docs/python/ReadMeOV.rst

 **OpenVINO™ Execution Provider for ONNX Runtime** Linux Wheels comes with pre-built libraries of OpenVINO™ version 2023.0.0 eliminating the need to install OpenVINO™ separately.
 The OpenVINO™ libraries are prebuilt with CXX11_ABI flag set to 0.

-The package also includes module that is used by torch-ort-inference to accelerate inference for PyTorch models with OpenVINO Execution Provider.
-See `torch-ort-inference <https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview>`_ for more details.

 For more details on build and installation please refer to `Build <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.